What is New South Wales Emergency Services Levy (ESL)?

 The New South Wales ESL provides funding for emergency services in NSW, including Fire and Rescue NSW, the NSW Rural Fire Service and the State Emergency Service all of which help keep our community safe.

 The levy is collected by insurers on behalf of the NSW Government and is included in residential and commercial property policies and motor insurance policies.

 What’s changed with the NSW ESL?

-The NSW Government has announced plans for ESL to be removed from insurance premiums and replaced with an Emergency Services Property Levy (ESPL) which will be paid alongside council rates.
+In December 2015, the NSW Government announced it would abolish ESL from insurance premiums and replace it with a new Fire and Emergency Services Levy (FESL) to be paid alongside council rates.

 Premiums are regularly reviewed and take into account a number of risk factors such as location and construction, claims history, type of cover selected and indexation of sum insureds, as well as business expenses, including operating and reinsurance costs.
 Any changes to our premiums are independent of changes to the NSW ESL.

 If you have any questions about the changes to ESL or the amount of ESL that applies to your policy, please call us on 1300 021 413.